 Let us first lend our minds to a description of the phenomena

 the new tenor because all the world admires him, another withholds his approbation not because he dislikes him but because

 in his view the subject of general admiration is not thereby proved to be admirable; one submits to [p.
 417] a given state

-of affairs because his experience argues nothing else to be possible, another is convinced that, although it
+of affairs because his experience argues nothing else to be possible, another is convinced that, although it has repeated

-orientated by the objective data; the latter reserves a view, which is, as it were, interposed between himself and the objective fact.
+the objective data; the latter reserves a view, which is, as it were, interposed between himself and the objective fact.
 Now,

 when the orientation to the object and to objective facts is so predominant that the most frequent and essential decisions

 and actions are determined, not by subjective values but by objective relations, one speaks of an extraverted attitude.
+When

 to correspond directly with objective conditions and their claims, whether in a good sense or ill, he is extraverted.